Culture Connections Program

 The phrase e pluribus unum — “out of many, one” — has been America’s motto since 1776 and appears on the nation’s Great Seal.
 Originally representing the union of 13 colonies into a single nation, this ideal reflects the strength gained when a range of people work for a collective purpose.

 This principle is just as vital in workplaces today.
 When organizations embrace a wealth of talents and perspectives, they foster innovation, collaboration, and success.
-An institutional culture built on collaboration and mutual respect strengthens unity, drives progress, and fosters positive work outcomes.

 The Center’s Culture Connections program engages participants with discussions across various topics that encourage teamwork and help organizations more effectively work toward common organizational goals.
-The goal of the work is to create organizational cultures that are more innovative and engaged so workplaces can achieve success.

 The Impact of the Culture Connections Experience